joeyguerra/joeyguerra/pages/blog/2025/what-is-an-event.md

 ## Event Modeling: Designing the Story

-Now let’s move from accounting to storytelling.
+Now let's move from accounting to storytelling.

-Event Modeling is the art of designing your system as a timeline of these events — a storyboard of the user’s and the system’s actions.
+Event Modeling is the art of designing your system as a timeline of these events — a storyboard of the user's and the system's actions.

 You start with the end in mind: "What should the user see?"